 What about x-rays and scans?

 X-rays are no longer routine for lower back pain unless there is the suspicion of a fracture (such as after a severe trauma or in people with osteoporosis).
 This is because it exposes you to radiation but does not often provide any useful information on how we should best treat your back.
 Likewise MRI’s are only needed to rule out serious spinal pathology or to help a consultant identify if a nerve in your back is being significantly compressed to warrant injection or surgery.
 The vast majority of this information your physio will be able to deduct from a thorough assessment.

 If you’re suffering with back pain and want some peace of mind and reassurance that it’s nothing serious and help to get on the road to recovery, come and see one of our Physio’s at goPhysio.
 We make it easy for you, with appointments available 8am – 8pm and Saturday mornings, we can normally offer you an appointment within 24 hours, if not the same day.
-Just call one of our friendly Patient Services Team on 023 8025 3317 or book an appointment online.
+Just call one of our friendly Patient Services Team on 023 8025 3317 or book an appointment online how-to-book.